 The ICC's mission is to promote research and learning experiences in the areas of cyber-physical systems, cybersecurity, data sciences, human-centered computing, and scalable architectures and systems for the benefit of Michigan Tech and society at large.

-With a diverse membership of 42 dedicated faculty members from 12 different schools and departments, the ICC has the expertise and the willingness to work across the traditional boundaries of electrical engineering, computer science, and information technology, to solve problems of critical national importance in an ever-changing technological landscape.
+With a diverse membership of over 80 dedicated faculty members from many different schools and departments, the ICC has the expertise and the willingness to work across the traditional boundaries of electrical engineering, computer science, and information technology, to solve problems of critical national importance in an ever-changing technological landscape.

 Members of the participating units work together to create more interdisciplinary academic opportunities.